mariorod98/ObsidianVault/🌱 Seedbox/Instruction Set Architecture of ARM.md

 `movlt r0,r1` -> if r1 < r0, then r0 = r1

 ### Suffix
-The second suffix of the operation can be `s` to compare the result with 0.
+In arithmetic operations, the second suffix of the operation can be `s` to compare the result with 0.

 `subs r4, r5, r6` -> r4 = r5 - r6;
 `movlt r5, r4` -> if(r4 < 0){r5 = r4};